Error-331/code_tests/docs/bible/links.md

 Self-Denial - July 18 (We do this not to merit eternal life but because we have eternal life);

 Letting go and Holding On - July 19 (being a Christian means a daily letting go of sin and resolving to hold fast to God's gift of salvation and eternal life);

+Profit or Loss - July 20 (What a tragedy it is a life devoid of any reference to God);